Tracing and Instances

 runtime.json

-A running daemon writes:
+A running hosted runtime writes:

 {